 I advise you to go out every night and soak up as much of the live music as possible in Ireland!
 There was never a bad song played whilst I was there but Galway in particular struck a chord with me for its small, intimate pubs and local musicians.

-For 10 euros, you can hire a bike for 24 hours and whizz through the open roads at your own leisure!
+For 10 euros, you can hire a bike for 24 hours and whizz through the open roads at your own leisure wahey!

-Americans and Australians, you probably have no idea who the hell Father Ted is.
+Americans and Australians: you probably have no idea who the hell Father Ted is.
 If this is the case, I demand you watch an episode immediately.
-Best.Irish.Comedy.Ever.
-I lost it when I found this caravan on the island – many scenes were firmed for the TV series here.
+It’s the best Irish comedy eeeeeeever.
+I lost it when I found this caravan on the island – many scenes were filmed for the TV series right here.
 Watch it!

 Fancy standing on the edge of a cliff looking out to the Atlantic Ocean next to a prehistoric fortress dating back to 1000BC?
 Check!